 British Sikh groups disrupt some screenings of ‘Emergency’ in UK

-The Sikh Press Association group stated on social media that the film is seen as “anti-Sikh” and the protests have resulted in cancelled screenings in Birmingham and Wolverhampton, in the West Midlands region of England.
+The Sikh Press Association stated on social media that the film is seen as “anti-Sikh”.
+The protests have resulted in cancelled screenings in Birmingham and Wolverhampton, in the West Midlands region of England.

 “Pro-Khalistan extremists storm Harrow cinema and attempt to stop the screening of ‘Emergency’,” states Insight UK.

-“UK Sikhs are protesting at cinemas across the UK regarding today's release of the film Emergency, a biopic of former India Prime Minister Indira Gandhi considered anti-Sikh propaganda,” the group stated on X in time for the film’s release on Friday.
+“UK Sikhs are protesting at cinemas (sic) across the UK regarding today’s release of the film Emergency, a biopic of former India prime minister Indira Gandhi considered anti-Sikh propaganda,” the group stated on X in time for the film’s release on Friday.

 “The film stars and was created by Kangana Ranaut, a notorious actress/politician in India, who pushes bigoted rhetoric about the minority Sikh-Punjabi community.
 Indira Gandhi was the PM who initiated the #SikhGenocide before her assassination,” the Sikh PA statement adds.

-Meanwhile, Ranaut took to social media herself with a video expressing her gratitude and also voicing her disappointment regarding the film's reception in Punjab and among some Sikhs abroad.
+Meanwhile, Ranaut took to social media and posted a video expressing her gratitude and voicing her disappointment regarding the film’s reception in Punjab and among some Sikhs abroad.

-"But, I still have some pain in my heart.
-Punjab.
-In the industry, it was said that my films perform the best in Punjab.
-And today is a day when my film is not even allowed to be released in Punjab.

-"In the same way, some attacks are being carried out on people in Canada and Britain.
-Some people, some small-minded people have set this country on fire.
-And you and I are burning in this fire."

-The filmmakers have claimed an “impressive” start at the box office for the film, reportedly wrapping up its first weekend with ₹12.26 crores.
+The filmmakers have claimed an “impressive” start at the box office for the film, reportedly wrapping up its first weekend with ₹12.26 crore.